creyes17/dotfiles/readme.md

 Make sure to install YouCompleteMe using the instructions here: https://github.com/Valloric/YouCompleteMe#full-installation-guide

 There is an install.sh script that is a work in progress.
 Use at your own risk, but it should hopefully get your environment setup on a new machine.

+Known issues with install.sh:

+* Lein profiles installs with my name and email.
+You should update profiles.clj with your own name and email.